claudiauhr/random-quotes-project/README.md

 ## Future Enhancements

+- Adding a query media for mobile users.
-- Adding a feature that when a new quote is generate change bacckground color and button color.
+- Adding a feature that when a new quote is generate change background color and button color.
 - Adding a drop list that allows user to choose quotes by type.
 - Adding a feature that allows users to choose by author.